Resources - International Education

 Child Protection Standards

-The ITFCP standards and expectations are an integral part of the ACE Learning Foundation Standards and must be substantially met by schools in order to be considered eligible for accreditation.
+The ITFCP standards and expectations are an integral part of NEASC's ACE Learning Foundation Standards and must be substantially met by schools in order to be considered eligible for accreditation.
 Two sections, Essential Questions and Expectations, comprise NEASC’s approach to child protection:

 The following Essential Questions must be comprehensively considered and form the basis of whole school community dialogue on the school’s policies and practices related to safeguarding and child protection: